awsdocs/amazon-connect-admin-guide/doc_source/contact-flow-default.md

 ## Default Agent Transfer<a name="default-agent-transfer"></a>

-This default transfer flow is the customer's experience when the customer is transferred to an agent by using [Create Quick Connects](transfer.md#quick-connects)\.
+This default transfer flow is the what the agent experiences when transferring a contact to another agent by using [Create Quick Connects](transfer.md#quick-connects)\.
 A **Play prompt** plays the message “Transferring now\.”
 Then the **Transfer to agent** block is used to transfer the contact to the agent\.

 **Tip**
 The **Transfer to Agent** block is a beta feature and only works for voice interactions\.
 To transfer a chat contact to another agent, follow these instructions: [Using Contact Attributes to Route Contacts to a Specific Agent](transfer.md#use-attribs-agent-queue)\.